Tolstoy's Depression and the Limits of Reason

 The Stoics, who embraced indifference to steel themselves against these truths, did as well.

-Arthur Schopenhauer's entire philosophy is based on the understanding that we are nothing but blindly pulsating wills, devouring, consuming, fornicating, in a constant and vain effort to sate ourselves.
+Arthur Schopenhauer's entire philosophy is based on the understanding that we are nothing but blindly pulsating wills, devouring, consuming, fornicating, all in a constant and vain effort to sate ourselves.

 Even the author of Ecclesiastes mused on the ramifications of a godless existence.

 The list could go on; there are so many philosophical and spiritual systems out there, all created by powerful minds reasoning their way to these dark conclusions.
 Yet, Tolstoy himself felt that reason was still the best tool in his search for meaning; in fact, it was the only tool he used for a long time.
 Still, at the back of his mind was a creeping realizing that reason was the very thing keeping him from a breakthrough.
 "Rational knowledge, as presented by the learned and the wise, negates the meaning of life."

 And, "Rational knowledge had led me to recognize that life is meaningless.
 My life came to a halt and I wanted to kill myself."